rusq/osx-callhistory-decryptor/README.md

 Converts the MacOS X call history to CSV file format.

-This is a Golang implementation of the [n0fates'][1] [Call History Decryptor][2], and is based on [n0fates'][1] presentation descibing the internals of the database: https://papers.put.as/papers/macosx/2014/Forensic-artifacts-for-Yosemite-call-history-and-sms-anlaysis-ENG.pdf
+This is the Golang implementation of the [n0fates'][1] [Call History Decryptor][2], and is based on [n0fate's][1] presentation descibing the internals of the database: https://papers.put.as/papers/macosx/2014/Forensic-artifacts-for-Yosemite-call-history-and-sms-anlaysis-ENG.pdf

-Motivation for different implementation is:
+Motivation for this implementation was:

-* to improve usability by having just one binary executable;
+* to improve the usability by having just one binary executable;
-* increase the execution speed by using standard library functions;
+* increase the execution speed by using the standard library functions;
-* providing more convenient output format (CSV); and
+* provide the convenient output format (CSV); and
-* describe the usage to make it more accessible to those who require to get the call history from MacOS X for any reason, but lacking the time or the technical knowledge required to set up the Python interpreter and packages needed for the [ogirinal implementation][2].
+* describe the usage to make it more accessible to those who require getting the call history from MacOS X for any reason, but lacking the time or the technical knowledge required to set up the Python interpreter and packages needed for the [ogirinal implementation][2].